jyoung4242/webpackBootstrapper/readme.md

 ## Getting Started!!!!
 1. Download .bat file from repo

-2. Change the new project directory
+2. Create new project directory and navigate to it in vscode (or your IDE of choice)

 3. Place BAT file into new project directory